-While at Campbell Law, Ms. Brown was elected the Student Director of the Pro Bono Council and redesigned the program’s structure to increase programming.
+In her last year in law school, Ms. Brown was elected the Student Director of the Pro Bono Council and redesigned the program’s structure to increase programming.
 With leadership and support from the newly installed Dean Richard Leonard, the Pro Bono Council’s programming increased from no official projects to five pro bono projects by the end of the 2013/2014 school year.
 The inaugural project, the Reentry Project, won the NCBA Student Pro Bono Project of the Year the following year—a first for the law school.
 The program now boasts over 13 projects using Ms. Brown’s innovative system.
 The success of the program also set the stage for the Blanchard Community Law Clinic that opened in downtown Raleigh in September 2016.

 She quickly became the Chair of the Starting Out Solo committee of the Solo, Small Firm, and General Practice Section of the North Carolina Bar Association.
 In 2016, the NCBA invited Ms. Brown to lead the Future of Law subcommittee of the Internet and Regulations Task Force wherein Ms. Brown led the research and reporting efforts to the Board of Governors concerning legal innovation.